 2. Orion 8946 SkyQuest XT10 Classic Dobsonian Telescope

-The Orion 8946 is a telescope with real light-bucket that includes a primary mirror with a large aperture of 10-inch.
+The Orion 8946 is a telescope with a real light bucket that includes a primary mirror with a large aperture of 10-inch.
 Generally, you’ll be able to see objects under the dark and clear skies at a magnitude of 15.
 This means you can easily reach up as far and distant as tiny Pluto with this unit.
 Besides being affordable, you won’t be disappointed with the 8946 and would always enjoy astronomy in your backyard or on your rooftop.

 - It has a huge 10-inch primary mirror.